 For complete Best Academy school policies, please see our latest Parent and Scholar Code of Conduct.
 The following is a brief overview of our policies regarding Attendance, Discipline, Meals, School Calendar/Weather Closings, and Uniform Policy.
-For Lottery, Enrollment, and Early Admission to Kindergarten Policies click "Enroll" on the main menu.
+For Lottery and Enrollment Policies click "Enroll" on the main menu.

 Attendance is the first step in ensuring academic achievement.
 In order for scholars to reach for their personal best, they must show up and give their best effort at school each and every day.
 At Best, regular attendance is required.